Smorgan05/Recon-Tool/README.md

 ### File List
 * Recon.sh
-* URLChecker.sh - Checks for valid URLs when given text file with list of URLs
+* URLChecker.sh - Checks for valid URLs when given text file with list of URLs (this will get merged into Recon)
 * Recon Logic.vsdx - Planning diagram to keep track of logic

 ### PreCondition